-According to a RIAA (Recording Industry Association of America) report for the year 2003 DVD-Audio sold only 0,4 million discs.
-SACD managed 1.3 million but audio CD sold a whooping 745.9 million which was surpassed by the DVD-Video (including music DVDs) which sold 369.6 million copies.
+According to an RIAA (Recording Industry Association of America) 2003 report, DVD-Audio sold only 0,4 million discs.
+SACD managed 1.3 million but audio CD sold a whopping 745.9 million and surpassed DVD-Video (including music DVDs) which sold 369.6 million copies.

-Despite superior sound and additional storage capacity, DVD-Audio didn’t catch on for the following reasons.
+Despite the superior sound and additional storage capacity, DVD-Audio didn’t catch on for the following reasons.

-1, Additional hardware requirements – people don’t want to invest in a technology may become obsolete much like Betamax.
+1, Additional hardware requirements – people don’t want to invest in technology that may become obsolete much like Betamax.

 2. Copy prevention prevents consumers from ripping it and playing it back on a computer.